pposa/Assignment8_PersonalWeb/README.md

 ## AI Usage Tracking

 This project was created with AI assistance.
-All AI interactions and tool usage are documented in `ai_usage_tracking.md` for transparency and learning purposes.

 ## License

 This project is for educational and personal use.
 Feel free to customize and use as needed for your portfolio.